Jollywatt/typst-fletcher/src/paths.typ

-/// Offset a vertex to make a milter joint, given the
+/// Offset a vertex to make a miter joint, given the
 /// angles of the incoming and outgoing legs.
 ///
 /// ```